 A couple of nights ago, I was talking with a guy and I started to cry.
 Some girls enveloped and comforted me assuming I was just another girl crying over a boy, a ritual of sisterhood.
 The assumption wasn’t completely incorrect, a guy I’d once hooked up with had prompted some tears, but it was another guy’s question that had precipitated my tears: if I missed my friend.

-Sarah Miller is an opinion editor.
+Sarah Miller '24 (she/her) is an Editor at Large.